Need to look your best for a big event? Let me show you how to get ready in one month, one week, or one day!

 Try drinking hot tea.
 Its antioxidant properties will help your skin look radiant with repeated use, and as part of an overall de-stressing ritual, tea will help you remain calm and focused before your big event.

 See your hair stylist and get a trim.
-This will remove any tired ends but still maintain length – and by doing it 1-2 weeks in advance, you give the style a chance to “soften” a bit before your big event.
+This will remove any tired ends but still maintain length.
+And by doing it 1-2 weeks in advance, you give the style a chance to “soften” a bit before your big event.

 Deeply cleanse your face with a facial and pluck, wax or thread your eyebrows, if desired.
 Try to avoid putting this off until right before the event just in case your skin gets irritated!

 Focus on teeth whitening.
-If you’re going to do an at-home kit, consult your dentist first.
+If you’re going to use an at-home kit, consult your dentist first.
 In the meanwhile, you can follow these five easy tips for white teeth that will keep you smiling at your big event!

 Exfoliate your body from head to toe with an at-home body treatment.
 Try a body buffing scrub or low-cost DIY salt scrub.
 Make sure you scrub vigorously but don’t be so enthusiastic that you pull and scratch your delicate skin.

 Go to bed on time.
 Getting beauty rest is essential to help you look calm and refreshed the day of a big event!
 If you need help getting to sleep, check out my six easy tips to help you get your beauty sleep.
-My top tip if you’re staring at the ceiling, worrying at 2am?
-Pull out a pad and pencil and write a to do list to tackle those issues another time.

 Fix last-minute breakouts with a quick ice pack before applying make-up.
 Ice will help reduce blemishes by reducing swelling.
 Try to be gentle with your skin to avoid irritation.

-Calm puffy eyes with ccol teabags.
+Calm puffy eyes with cool teabags.
 Simply pop two used teabags in the fridge for half an hour or more, then lie down and apply them to your closed eyes for about ten minutes.
 Expert tip: if you have a very light complexion then avoid black tea, as you could end up temporarily staining your skin!

 Stick with what you know!
 It might be tempting, but the night or morning of a big event, don’t try a product you’ve never used before.
-This is doubly true of “active” products (serums, anti-blemish creams, etc.) – you don’t want your skin to have a negative reaction and leave you scrambling to fix it!
+This is doubly true of “active” products (serums, anti-blemish creams, etc.) You don’t want your skin to have a negative reaction and leave you scrambling to fix it!
 And let me add to the list of things to not try the day or night of a big event: eyebrow waxing/plucking, facials with extractions, and dyeing your hair.
 If you haven’t done it by now, just embrace it and rock your natural beauty.

 Stay hydrated.
 It’s easy to get caught up in the excitement of an event, but remember to drink enough water.
 Hydration is key to beautiful skin and will keep you looking refreshed and radiant all day!